The intrinsic stable normal cone: Background on motivic homotopy theory

-We will assume that $U$ has the {\em $G_0$-resolution property}, namely, that each $\sF\in \Coh^{G_0}_U$ admits a surjection $\sE\to \sF$ from a locally free $\sE$ in $\Coh^G_U$ (see \cite[Definition 2.7]{Hoyois6}).
+We will assume that $U$ has the {\em $G_0$-resolution property}, namely, that each $\sF\in \Coh^{G_0}_U$ admits a surjection $\sE\to \sF$ from a locally free $\sE$ in $\Coh^{G_0}_U$ (see \cite[Definition 2.7]{Hoyois6}).
 This implies that the group scheme $G$ over $B$ is {\em tame} in the sense of \cite[Definition 2.26]{Hoyois6}.
 Examples of linearly reductive $G_0$ such that $U$ has the $G_0$-resolution property include \begin{itemize} \item $G_0$ is finite locally free of order invertible on $U$. \item $G_0$ is of multiplicative type and is isotrivial. \item $U$ has characteristic zero and $G_0$ is reductive with isotrivial radical and coradical (e.g., $G_0$ is semisimple). \end{itemize} See \cite[Examples 2.8, 2.16, 2.27]{Hoyois6}.

 Hoyois shows \cite[Lemma 2.11]{Hoyois6} that each $Z\in \Sch^G/B$ has the $G$-resolution property.
 In addition, if $Z\in \Sch^G/B$ is affine, then a locally free coherent $G$-sheaf $\sF$ on $Z$ is projective in $\QCoh_X^G$ \cite[Lemma 2.17]{Hoyois6}.
 This also implies that a complex $E_\bullet$ in $D_G(Z)$ that is locally (on $Z_\Zar$) a perfect complex is in fact a perfect complex on $Z$.
-Similarly, if $E_\bullet\in D_G(X)$ is locally isomorphic to a complex of locally free sheaves which is 0 in degrees outside a given interval $[a,b]$, then $E_\bullet$ is isomorphic to a complex of locally free $G$-sheaves on $X$ which is 0 in degrees outside $[a,b]$.
+Similarly, if $E_\bullet\in D_G(X)$ is locally isomorphic to a complex of locally free coherent sheaves that is 0 in degrees outside a given interval $[a,b]$, then $E_\bullet$ is isomorphic to a complex of coherent locally free $G$-sheaves on $X$ that is 0 in degrees outside $[a,b]$.
 Such a complex is called a {\em perfect complex supported in $[a,b]$}.